The Resolution of Keller's Conjecture: Appendix

 Next we show every pair of cubes in $[0, 1)^d + T$ is disjoint.
 If not, by the definition of $T$, there exist $u, v \in K$ and $x, y \in \mathbb Z^d$ such that $C^d(u/s + 2x)$ and $C^d(v/s+ 2y)$ intersect.
 By Proposition~\ref{prop:disj}, this means for all $i \in [d]$,

 If $u = v$, then we must have $x = y$, so the cubes are identical.
-Otherwise, the above inequality implies that $u_i \neq v_i \pm s$ for all $i \in [d]$, which means that $u$ and $v$ cannot be in the same clique, a contradiction.
+Otherwise, the above inequality implies that $u_i \neq v_i \pm s$ for all $i \in [d]$, which means that $u$ and $v$ cannot be in the same clique, which is a contradiction.

 To show that $[0, 1)^d + T$ is a tiling, it suffices to show that every point $x \in \mathbb R^d$ is in some cube of the tiling.
 We partition $\mathbb R^d$ into \emph{cubelets}: $[0, 1/s)^d + (\frac{1}{s}\mathbb R)^d$.
 It suffices to show that each cubelet is in some cube of the tiling.
 In fact, each cube of $T$ contains $s^d$ cubelets.
 Call two cubelets \emph{equivalent} if their corners differ by an even integer vector.
 For each coordinate, there are $2s$ non-equivalent starting coordinates $\{0, \frac{1}{s}, \hdots, \frac{2s-1}{s}\}$ so there are a total of $(2s)^d$ inequivalent cubelets.